-Many Universities around the country have found the processing fees associated with the increasing number of credit card payments to be cost prohibitive.
+- + Why am I charged a 2.5% service fee for a credit card payment?Many Universities around the country have found the service fees associated with the increasing number of credit card payments to be cost prohibitive.
 NKU has decided that the university can no longer absorb those costs.
-The 2.5% processing fee will cover the credit card processing fees.
+The 2.5% service fee will cover the credit card processing fees.
 We can accept E-Check payments online, or check, cash and money order at Bursar Operations as an alternative payment.

-The CVV2 code is on the back of your credit or debit card.
+- + Biller Direct asks me for the CID/CVV2 code.
+What is that?The CVV2 code is on the back of your credit or debit card.
 Click here for further details.

-Most debit cards have a daily limit that may be less than the amount you are trying to pay.
+- + I tried to use my debit card to pay but it will not work.Most debit cards have a daily limit that may be less than the amount you are trying to pay.
 Please contact your bank to have them temporarily increase your limit.

-Due to the Family Education Rights and Privacy Act (FERPA) parents and other third parties cannot gain access to a student's financial records without authorization from the student.
+- + How can a student authorize someone else to make payments on their account?Due to the Family Education Rights and Privacy Act (FERPA) parents and other third parties cannot gain access to a student's financial records without authorization from the student.
 To simplify student authorization, NKU offers the NKU Authorized User Payment Portal.
 The authorized user portal allows students to grant access to as many third parties as they choose.
 These guest users can then view the student's financial statements and make payments on the account.
 The student grants and has the right to rescind that access at any time.